Roger Smalling, D.Min

 available in Kindle

-Hierarchicalism is an organizational structure based on ascending ranks, like a ladder.
-The military is hierarchical, with generals, colonels, sergeants, on down to privates.
+Hierarchism is an organizational structure based on ascending ranks, like a ladder.
+The military is hierarchical, with generals, colonels, sergeants, and so on down to privates.
 Authority is entirely vertical with little or no accountability at the top.
 Privates cannot hold a general accountable for his actions.
 Blame is always passed downward.

-Large corporations are also structured hierarchies, with CEO’s, vice presidents and department managers, on down to those who stock shelves.
-Again, authority is always from the top down with no accountability at the top.
+Large corporations are also structured hierarchies, with CEOs, vice presidents, and department managers on down to those who stock shelves.
+Again, authority is always concentrated at the top, with no accountability there.
 Lower ranks usually take the blame for the errors of management.
 Officers within hierarchies do not represent the will of their subordinates.

-Biblical government is the opposite, fundamentally simple.
+Biblical government is fundamentally simple and the opposite of this hierarchical model.
 Officers serve the people in a representative system.[1]
-When it comes to the relationship of officers to one another, as in a Presbytery,[2] every member has equal voice and vote.
+When it comes to the relationship of officers to one another, as in a presbytery,[2] every member has an equal voice and vote.
 There are no ranks, merely differences in function.
 If there is blame, it accrues to the group as a whole.

 The difference between the two is like a ladder versus a round table.
 Since the goals and purposes are different, so are their structures.

-When Christian organizations mimic the world’s system, the central principles Christ taught tend to be thwarted.
+When Christian organizations mimic the world’s system, they tend to thwart the central principles Christ taught.
 People become lost in a maze of bureaucracy as a monolithic machine feeds itself rather than the people.
-The organization focuses merely on its own existence as though that had intrinsic value.
+The organization focuses on perpetuating its own existence, as though that had intrinsic value.

-During many years in ministry, I have had opportunity to closely observe the effects of hierarchicalism in a Christian context.
+During many years in ministry, I have had the opportunity to closely observe the effects of hierarchism in a Christian context.

 Dictatorship is the most efficient form of government known to man.
-That is why dictators are hard to defeat.
+That is why dictators are difficult to defeat.
 They dehumanize people, depriving them of the free expression necessary to reflect God’s image.
-It is the straight line between two points but casualties are strewn along its sides.
+It is the straight line between two points, but casualties are strewn along its sides.

 To discern the morality of a leadership structure, one should ask what it stimulates … the fallen nature, or the new nature in Christ.

-Good Christian leaders, functioning within an hierarchical system, try to mitigate these negative effects.
-Their efforts may be laudable, but often end up futile.
+Good Christian leaders, functioning within a hierarchical system, try to mitigate these negative effects.
+Their efforts may be laudable but often end up futile.
 Human nature, including in Christians, is susceptible to the temptations generated by hierarchy.

 Arrogance